 The gain credited to the Comprehensive Income and Expenditure Statement on disposal is not permitted by statute to increase the General Fund Balance and will be required to be treated as a capital receipt.
 Where a premium has been received, this is posted out of the General Fund Balance to the Capital Receipts Reserve in the Movement in Reserves Statement.
 Where the amount due in relation to the lease asset is to be settled by the payment of rentals in future financial years, this is posted out of the General Fund Balance to the Deferred Capital Receipts Reserve in the Movement in Reserves Statement.
-When the future rentals are paid, the element for the charge for the acquisition of the interest in the property is used to write down the lease asset.
-At this point, the deferred capital receipts are transferred to the Capital Receipts Reserve in the Movement in Reserves Statement.
+When the future rentals are received, the element for the capital receipt for the disposal of the asset is used to write down the lease debtor.
+At this point, the deferred capital receipts are transferred to the Capital Receipts Reserve.